askap-craco/craco-python/mpitests/README.md

    - Bring up the above Python 3 virtual environment with `source /data/seren-01/fast/den15c/venv3.7/bin/activate` if we do not have it up and running.
    - Run `pip install -e .` in the repository directory to install the package with development mode.

 For the demos here, I assume that these repositories are at `/data/seren-01/fast/den15c' and we will find  a Python script `run_cluster_messages.py` at `/data/seren-01/fast/den15c/craco-python/mpitests`.
 The Python script will be used to launch MPI transmitters and receivers.
 It has help to tell us how to use it.
-For the demos here, we will set `--method` as `rdma`, will use default setup for `--test` option, the setup of `--nrx` and `--nlink` will be discussed in each demo seperately. `--num-blks`, `--nun-cmsgs` and `--msg-size` are important for performace, but using the setup given in the following demos should be good enough. `--nmsg` is the number of messages, which should not be too big or too small.
+For the demos here, we will set `--method` as `rdma`, will use default setup for `--test` option, the setup of `--nrx` and `--nlink` will be discussed in each demo separately. `--num-blks`, `--nun-cmsgs` and `--msg-size` are important for performace, but using the setup given in the following demos should be good enough. `--nmsg` is the number of messages, which should not be too big or too small.

 ## Summary of demos
 We have demos for following user cases:
 -  One transmitter and one receiver running on the same node, use multiple nodes;
--  One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver;
+-  One transmitter and one receiver running on separate nodes, with one pair of transmitter and receiver;
 -  Similar to the previous demo, but with multiple pairs of transmitters and receivers;
--  Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, with only one node;
+-  Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on separate processes, with only one node;
-~-  Similar to the previous demo, but with multiple nodes;~ ~-  Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, with one pair of three;~
+~-  Similar to the previous demo, but with multiple nodes;~ ~-  Two transmitters and two receivers running on separate nodes, receivers run on the same node, transmitters run on separate nodes, with one pair of three;~
 ~-  Similar to the previous demo, but with multiple pairs of three;~

 ## One transmitter and one receiver running on the same node, use multiple nodes